1005 N. Marion St.

 In this article, we explain how it might be possible to get your Florida driver’s license reinstated much sooner if you hire an attorney.
 The attorney can go back to court to attack one of those three convictions that originally caused the HTO status.

 In order to vacate a prior conviction, the attorney will file and litigate a post-conviction motion.
-If the conviction is vacated and removed from your record, then the Bureau of Driver Improvement (BDI) with the Division of Driver Licenses at the DHSMV will immediately lift the five-year HTO revocation.
+If the conviction is vacated and removed from your record, the Bureau of Driver Improvement (BDI) with the Division of Driver Licenses at the DHSMV will immediately lift the five-year HTO revocation.

 At that moment, your driver’s license would again become valid (assuming you had no other issues causing a suspension or revocation).

-Our attorneys fight the five-year Habitual Traffic Offender revocation throughout all of the greater Tampa Bay Area including:
+Our attorneys fight the five-year Habitual Traffic Offender revocation throughout all of the greater Tampa Bay Area, including:

 • Tampa and Plant City in Hillsborough County;